gianarb/slimmer/README.md

 Run your testsuite in a container with only 1 command and with a simple bash script, you are ready to create your perfect build.

+It use a `build.slimmer` an executable file to specify your build.

 # Install
 This project is in go, you can use this repo or my compiled binary.